djyde/BootOS/README.md

 ## Purpose

-DriverJS is an interface for building this "operation system".
-All the "operation system" need to implement from this interface.
-It's something like the driver of all the "operation system", and what the name came from.
+BootOS is an interface and the basic system for building and boostraping this "operation system".
+It's a bit like BIOS but provide more.
+All the "operation system" need to implement its interface, and everyone can implement their own "operation system"

 # License